pdrzxzz/books-and-synthesis/README.md

 * ☐ *Justice: What’s the Right Thing to Do?* – Michael Sandel
 * ☐ *The Rule of Law* – Tom Bingham
 * ☐ *Letters to a Young Lawyer* – Alan Dershowitz
-* ☐ *Curso de Direito Constitucional* – José Afonso da Silva *(Brazilian constitutional law, foundational for understanding Brazil’s legal system)*
+* ☐ *Curso de Direito Constitucional* – José Afonso da Silva
-* ☐ *Comentários ao Código Civil* – Maria Helena Diniz *(key reference for Brazilian civil law)*
+* ☐ *Comentários ao Código Civil* – Maria Helena Diniz
-* ☐ *Direito Administrativo Brasileiro* – Hely Lopes Meirelles *(classic on Brazilian administrative law)*
+* ☐ *Direito Administrativo Brasileiro* – Hely Lopes Meirelles

 ## **Health**
 * ☐ *The Emperor of All Maladies: A Biography of Cancer* – Siddhartha Mukherjee